 In most states, it's a rather simple process to change your name through the court system.
 In fact, most state government websites have forms online that you can print and use.
 The questions on the forms are very straightforward, and may include your old name, new name, social security number, reason for your name change, and a promise that you are not changing you name to escape debt or criminal liability.

 Who should you notify of your new name?

 Be sure to change your name on all of your personal documents, such as wills, deeds, titles, trusts, accounts, and powers of attorney.
 Changing your name on estate planning documents will make it much easier on your heirs in the future.
 While your heirs can't be disinherited because of a name discrepancy, they may have to go through more steps in order to show your former name and true identity before being awarded their share.

 In addition to your friends and family members, here are some of the entities that should be notified once you legally change your name:

 If any of these entities give you a hard time when you try to tell them about your legal name change, remind them of your right to do so, and offer them a copy of the court order.
 If necessary, talk to a supervisor.
 Remember that many financial institutions and creditors will be reluctant for fear of identity theft and fraud.
 Be patient, and continue enforcing the use of your new name.
 Eventually, it will catch on permanently.

 Changing your name, whether for marriage, divorce, or another important reason, can be a big event life event.
 The laws in every state are different and you'll want to make sure you are doing it by the book, including filing your legal name change petition with the appropriate government entity.
 Let an experienced family law attorney walk you through the process.
-Meet with a skilled attorney today free of charge for the first consultation.
+Meet with a skilled attorney today free of charge for the initial consultation.